 Live data feeds of current wind speed, wind direction and air quality.
+Follow the air quality category colours and use the activity guide to protect your health.

 The map above shows hourly average data for all parameters, i.e., PM10, PM2.5, NO2, SO2, NH3, wind speed and wind direction values.
 All readings are updated hourly.
 Note that the map shows hourly averages for PM10 and PM2.5, and not rolling 24-hour averages as was the case prior to February 2020.